jalanderos/jalanderos.github.io/_pages/about.md

 **May 20-23, 2024** I attended the [Space Weather with Quantified Uncertainties (SWQU) User Meeting](https://uahspace.wixsite.com/swqu/events) at the University of Alabama in Huntsville, where I learned about data-assimilative numerical models for flows over the solar surface, the structure of the solar atmosphere, and the dynamics of the solar wind.

-**December 10-15, 2023** It was great to attend the [American Geophysical Union (AGU) Fall Meeting](https://www.agu.org/annual-meeting) in San Francisco, California (with over 24,000 people in attendance!), where I presented a [poster on our coronal hole detection work](https://jalanderos.github.io/presentations/#2023-agu).
+**December 10-15, 2023** I attended the [American Geophysical Union (AGU) Fall Meeting](https://www.agu.org/annual-meeting) in San Francisco, California (with over 24,000 people in attendance!), where I presented a [poster on our coronal hole detection work](https://jalanderos.github.io/presentations/#2023-agu).